bpstorestx/MyApp/README.md

 ### Prompting Strategies

-The application uses two different prompting strategies when generating floorplans with OpenAI:
+The application offers three different generation approaches when uploading floorplans:

-1. **Standard Prompting** - Used when a floorplan is uploaded without sketching
+1. **Generate Immediately** - Quick generation with standard prompting
-   * Creates a clean, top-down architectural image of a professional office layout
+   * Uses our default AI prompt to create a professional office layout
-   * Includes a large open common area in the center and private offices along the perimeter
+   * Creates a clean, top-down architectural image with open common areas and perimeter offices
    * Maintains the original outline with the same windows and entry points
    * Blueprint-like, lease-ready style

-2. **Sketched Prompting** - Used when the "Sketch on your floorplan for CAD-style architectural design" checkbox is selected
+2. **Add Custom Instructions** - Standard generation enhanced with user requirements
+   * Allows users to specify detailed requirements before generation
+   * Combines the standard architectural prompt with custom user instructions
+   * Perfect for specific office needs without requiring sketching skills
+   * Examples: "Need 6 private offices, large conference room, reception area"

+3. **Sketch & Customize** - Advanced design with drawing tools and custom instructions
    * Positions the AI as a master architect specializing in modern efficient office space design
-   * Emphasizes workspace flow with doors and open layout for efficiency
-   * Frames the AI as advising a commercial real estate client
+   * Users can draw RED modifications directly on their floorplan
+   * Supports both sketched annotations AND custom text instructions
-   * Preserves exterior walls and doors
+   * Preserves exterior walls and doors while incorporating user modifications
-   * Uses the client's sketched lines and text notes to generate an updated floorplan
+   * Most comprehensive option for detailed customization

+### Custom Prompt Feature

+Both the "Add Custom Instructions" and "Sketch & Customize" options support detailed custom prompts:
+* Saved to the database and displayed on the results page
+* Integrated into the AI generation process
+* Examples: room counts, special requirements, accessibility needs, etc.
+* Enhances rather than replaces the base architectural prompts

-To use Sketched Prompting:
+To use Custom Instructions:
 1. Upload a floorplan image
-2. Check the "Sketch on your floorplan for CAD-style architectural design (Sketched Prompting)" option
+2. Select "Add Custom Instructions" or "Sketch & Customize"
+3. Enter your specific requirements in the text area
-3. Use the drawing tools to sketch your desired floor plan layout
+4. For sketching: Use the drawing tools to add visual modifications
-4. Save the sketch to generate the CAD-style architectural floorplan
+5. Generate your customized floorplan